Commitment to Support

 For less urgent needs please e-mail email@example.com with your support needs.
 Please include a description of your issue, what you have tried, photos and data files if you have them, and at what number and time you can be called.
 We will respond by the next business day.
 If you are running an ECS CompTroller™ control system and have a process related question, we will set up a time to connect to your control server and take a preliminary look.
 If your system is past warranty we will assess the problem and send you a Service Estimate to take care of it.
 In most cases we can send you parts that you can install, or you can send us parts that we can repair in our UL certified shop.
 On rare occasions remote service will not suffice, in those cases we will gladly schedule a trip to your site.

 Engineered Compost System staff is comprised of mechanical, electrical, and software engineers, scientists and electrical technicians.
-We design and assemble our software controllers, motor controls and operator control stations at our combined office and manufacturing facility in Seattle, WA.
-Unlike many of our competitors who operate virtual companies (outsourcing software coding and fabrication of their work), ECS does it in-house in our UL Certified Panel Shop (complete with inventory on the shelves).
+We design and assemble our software controllers, motor controls, and operator control stations at our combined office and manufacturing facility in Seattle, WA.
+Unlike many of our competitors who operate virtual companies (outsourcing software coding and fabrication of their work), ECS does it in-house in our UL Certified Panel Shop.
 Our in-house operations and stocked ready-to-ship inventory are a few of the many features that make ECS a full-service company.

 With turnover and time, institutional knowledge can be diminished.
-Engineered Compost Systems can come to your site and train new operators and re-fresh the training on your existing operators and maintenance staff.
+Engineered Compost Systems can come to your site and train new operators and refresh the training for your existing operators and maintenance staff.
 The best tool at any compost facility is a good operator, and we are ready to help make yours better.

 Our most common upgrade is replacing 12 to 18-year-old CompTroller™ control systems with the new CompTroller™ 3.0.
 This upgrade makes everyone happy.
 The new system is OS independent (it runs on any Linux server), has no obsoleting parts, allows Engineered Compost Systems engineers web access, and stores a massive amount of data so we can troubleshoot both real-time issues and answer questions about events from years in the past (like “What was the temperature in the biofilter when we had that odor issue on April 1st two years ago?”)